mxenabled/web-widget-sdk/docs/qa.md

 ## Prerequisites

-You will need to setup the [example application](./../example/README.md).
+- Tests should be ran in the [browsers supported](https://docs.mx.com/api#connect_browser_support) by our widgets.
+- The Web Widget SDK can be used with all of our widgets, but the primary one is the Connect widget, so the Connect widget should be used in the following tests.
+- Tests should be ran using the example application that is included in the Web Widget SDK repo.
+Run `npm run example` to start the example application.
+  Refer to [this document](./../example/README.md) for additional information on how to setup and configure the example application.

 ## Full test suite

-Tests should be ran in the [browsers supported](https://docs.mx.com/api#connect_browser_support) by our widgets.
-The tests should also be performed on the Connect widget, which is loaded in the example application by default.

 - **Loading Connect**: there are two ways of loading a widget in the SDK: using a proxy server and using a hard-coded URL.
 Both methods can be used in the